The Stage - 2016

 HD VIDEO : 5.30 SECS

 The Dance You Never Saw Me Dance is a performative video by the artist that deals with the notion of mourning, regret and celebration.
-The act of dancing has always been a significant part of Nigerian culture used as a mode of expression to symbolise a celebration of the self - one which transcends social class and status.
+The act of dancing has always been a significant part of Nigerian culture used as a mode of expression to symbolise a celebration of life.
 Growing up I would often listen to traditional Nigerian ‘Igbo music’ played to me by my mother.
 The sounds, predominately guitar and percussion led would evoke a dance style that would make her to shake her body to every pulse of the beat.

 Palms to the sky in a gesture of happiness she would lose herself in the moment.
 She would always ask me to dance with her, beckoning me to my feet and I would always decline, as I never felt comfortable 'mimicking’ the dancing style.